cqframework/cql-execution/OVERVIEW.md

 When the CQL execution framework executes a CQL library, it iterates over the patients provided by the `PatientSource`, calculating each expression in the library’s `Patient` context for each patient.
 In the `Patient` context, retrieves are always executed against the current patient record.
 In order to support patient-specific retrieves and record access, the `Patient` class must implement a small number of predefined functions (such as `findRecords` and `get`).

-Ideally, a `PatientSource` should provide the pre-filtered set of patients, based on the initial data requiremements (gleaned from the library’s retrieve statements).
+Ideally, a `PatientSource` should provide the pre-filtered set of patients, based on the initial data requirements (gleaned from the library’s retrieve statements).
 In the current reference implementation, the `PatientSource` is populated with an array of JSON-formatted patients, usually from a flat file.

 ### CodeService